- The Madden-Julian

 Carolina A&T where he is majoring in Physics.
 His research

 interests are aerosol chemistry and physics.
 Marquin enjoys

 basketball, jogging, hiking and fishing.
-He is super excited to

-Chemistry as a junior.
+Chemistry.
 Her research interests are atmospheric

 chemistry and wildfires.
 Emily enjoys hiking, biking, running, and